mhassanif/MultiTool-AI-Agent/README.md

   - Python REPL for calculations or data analysis.
   - DuckDuckGo Search for information retrieval.
 - **Memory**: The agent recalls up to 3 recent and 5 relevant past interactions to maintain conversation continuity.

-## Known Issues
-- **Ollama Dependency**: Requires a running Ollama server with the specified model.
-Ensure the server is active before running the app.
-- **Memory Storage**: If ChromaDB fails to save interactions, a warning is displayed but does not affect the response.
-- **Tool Limitations**: The Python REPL requires `print()` statements for output, and DuckDuckGo Search may return limited results for niche queries.

-## Next Steps
-- Enhance the UI with custom avatars or themes for `st.chat_message`.
-- Add streaming response support for the LLM output (requires Ollama streaming compatibility).
-- Integrate additional tools (e.g., API triggers, file processing) with proper safeguards.